 Under the PRA, any data collection must (1) minimize the burden on those individuals and entities most adversely affected and (2) maximize the practical utility of and public benefit from information collected by or for the federal government while meeting certain confidentiality standards.
 We respectfully submit that OFCCP's proposed ICR does not meet either of these standards.
-On the contrary, the ICR would significantly increase the burden on federal contractors and subcontractors - tremendously increasing the amount of information every contractor would submit during a compliance review - without any showing that there are significant benefits to collecting such detailed data from every contractor, or even that OFCCP has the appropriate resources to review such a significant amount of data in every compliance review.
+In addition, the agency has not adequately addressed the significant comments received on its initial proposal to amend this ICR, first published in November 2022.
+On the contrary, the ICR as originally proposed - and still - significantly increases the amount of information each contractor would submit during a compliance review.
+Moreover, OFCCP has not demonstrated that there are significant benefits to collecting such detailed data from every contractor, or even that OFCCP has the appropriate resources to review such a significant amount of data in every compliance review in a timely manner.